The purpose of the Protection and Advocacy for Individuals with Mental Illness (PAIMI) program is:

 The following priorities and objectives reflect DRDC’s mission:

-1. Assist individuals with leaving institutions, advocate for greater consumer choice, and reduce the District’s reliance on institution-based and/or segregated services for children and adults diagnosed with mental illness.
+Assist individuals with leaving institutions, advocate for greater consumer choice, address rights violations and reduce the District’s reliance on institution-based and/or segregated services for children and adults diagnosed with mental illness.

 a.
 Represent 10 adult consumers in inpatient, residential facilities and correctional facilities and advocate for them to live in the least restrictive setting appropriate to meet their needs.

 b.
-Represent 20 adult consumers living in the community in their efforts to obtain appropriate, individualized mental health services, including interagency care coordination, and quality housing and enforce their right to access existing programs, housing, governmental services and public accommodations.
+Represent 20 adult consumers living in the community in their efforts to obtain appropriate, individualized mental health services, including interagency care coordination, and quality housing, address rights violations and enforce their right to access existing programs, housing, governmental services and public accommodations.

 c.
-Represent 4 children with serious emotional disturbance in accessing appropriate, individualized, coordinated mental health services, educational services and supports in the community.
+Represent 4 children and youth up to age 21 with serious emotional disturbance in accessing appropriate, individualized, coordinated mental health services, educational services and supports in the community.

-2. Monitor, investigate, and advocate against improper seclusion, restraint, and medication and other abusive and neglectful conduct at facilities where D.C. residents receive mental health services or seek to receive mental health services.
+Monitor, investigate, and advocate against improper seclusion, restraint, and medication and other abusive and neglectful conduct in institutions where D.C. residents receive mental health services or seek to receive mental health services.

 b.
-Through advocacy, including the Department of Behavioral Health grievance procedures, represent 10 consumers regarding rights violations by institutions and community mental health providers.
+Through advocacy, including the Department of Behavioral Health grievance procedures, represent 7 consumers to address rights violations in institutions.

-3. Conduct outreach and education to individuals with a mental illness, family members, the government, court-appointed guardians, and service providers about individual rights and ways to reduce reliance on institution-based and segregated mental health services.
+Conduct outreach and education to individuals with a mental illness, family members, the government, court-appointed guardians, community members and service providers about individual rights and ways to reduce reliance on institution-based and segregated mental health services

 b.
-Conduct 12 outreach, monitoring, and education sessions for adult consumers and staff at hospitals that accept involuntarily committed patients and at community programs supporting people with mental illness
+Conduct 10 outreach, monitoring, and education sessions for adult consumers and staff at hospitals that accept involuntarily committed patients, at community programs supporting people with mental illness and for community members and stakeholders about the rights of people with mental illness, including coordinating with the PAIMI Advisory Council to identify 2 new community organizations for such outreach and education.

 d.
-Conduct 2 outreach and education efforts in the community to promote inclusion and quality secondary transition services for children with serious emotional disturbance in District of Columbia Public School and Public Charter School, and to educate parents and children about their educational rights and improve services.
+Conduct 2 outreach and education efforts in the community to promote inclusion and quality secondary transition services for children and youth with serious emotional disturbance in District of Columbia Public Schools and Public Charter Schools, and to educate parents and children about their educational rights and improve services.

 a.
-Provide 2 instances of training and education to mental health consumers, family members, and the community about the right of mental health consumers to make their own decisions and options for surrogate decisions-making and supported decision-making and coordinate with advocacy groups to advocate for alternatives to guardianship.
+Provide 2 educations sessions to mental health consumers, family members, and the community about the right of mental health consumers to make their own decisions and options for substitute decision-making and supported decision-making and coordinate with advocacy groups to advocate for alternatives to guardianship.

 b.
-Provide individual representation to 5 adults and youth mental health consumers to advocate for alternatives to guardianship, and execute powers of attorney, advance directives, and supported decision-making agreements to ensure maximum autonomy.
+Provide individual representation to 5 adult mental health consumers to advocate for alternatives to guardianship, and draftpowers of attorney, advance directives, and supported decision-making agreements to ensure maximum autonomy.

 CASE SELECTION CRITERIA